helloSystem/hello/README.md

 ![](https://raw.githubusercontent.com/probonopd/hello/master/branding/remix.gif)

-Desktop operating system with focus on simplicity, minimalistic elegance, and usability (think Macintosh System 1).
+System for Pro creators with focus on simplicity, elegance, and usability.
+Based on FreeBSD.
+Less, but better!

 With the latest technologies underneath.

 Without the complexities of Linux distributions.